+To ensure success of the mitigation plan, the applicant shall submit a monitoring and maintenance program prepared by a Qualified Professional.
+At a minimum, the monitoring and maintenance plan shall include the following:

+1) The goals and objectives for the mitigation plan;

+- 2) Success criteria by which the mitigation will be assessed; and - 3) Plans for a five-year monitoring and maintenance program; - 4) A contingency plan in case of failure; and - 5) Proof of a written contract with a Qualified Professional who will perform the monitoring program.

+The monitoring program shall consist of at least two site visits per year by a Qualified Professional, with annual progress reports submitted to the Planning Official and all other agencies with jurisdiction.

+The cost of producing and implementing the mitigation plan, the monitoring and maintenance program, reports, and drawing, as well as the review of each component by the City's wetland consultant, shall be borne by the applicant.

+90.60 Wetland Buffer Modification
-J. Modification of Wetland Buffers: Wetland buffer impact is assumed to occur when wetland fill/modification is proposed.
-Any proposal for wetland fill/modification shall include provisions for establishing a new wetland buffer zone to be located around the compensatory mitigation sites and to be equal in width to its standard buffer in Section VII.B or a buffer reduced in accordance with this Subsection J by no more than 1/3 of the standard buffer width in all cases (regardless of wetland type or basin type).

-The remainder of this section applies to proposals that involve reduction of only the wetland buffer, and not the wetland itself.

-No land surface modification may occur and no improvement may be located in a wetland buffer, except as provided for in this Subsection J. Buffer widths may be decreased if an applicant receives a Modification Request Approval.
-Any modification (increase or decrease) of a standard buffer shall be consistent with Kirkland's Streams, Wetlands and Wildlife Study (The Watershed Company, 1998) and the Kirkland Sensitive Areas Regulatory Recommendations Report (Adolfson Associates, Inc., 1998).
-Buffers may be reduced through one of two means, either (1) buffer averaging, or (2) buffer reduction with enhancement.
-A combination of these two buffer reduction approaches shall not be used.

-1. Buffer averaging requires that the area of the buffer resulting from the buffer averaging be equal in size and quality to the buffer area calculated by the standards in Section VII.B.
-Buffers may not be reduced at any point by more than 1/3 of the standards in Section VII.B.
+- Modification of Wetland Buffers when Wetland Is Also To Be Modified Wetland buffer impact is assumed to occur when wetland fill or modification is proposed.
+Any proposal for wetland fill/modification shall include provisions for establishing a new wetland buffer zone to be located around the compensatory mitigation sites and to be equal in width to its standard buffer specified in Section 90.45.1 VII.B or a buffer reduced in accordance with this Subsection Section J-by no more than 1/3 of the standard buffer width in all cases (regardless of wetland type or basin type). - Modification of Wetland Buffers When Wetland Is Not To Be Modified No land surface modification may occur and no improvement may be located in a wetland buffer, except as provided for in this Subsection J. Buffer widths may be decreased if an applicant receives a Modification Request Approval. - a.
+Types of Buffer Modifications Buffers may be reduced through one of two means, either (1) buffer averaging, or (2) buffer reduction with enhancement.
+A combination of these two buffer reduction approaches shall not be used. - Buffer averaging requires that the area of the buffer resulting from the buffer averaging is equal in size and quality to the buffer area calculated by the standards specified in Section 90.45.1 VILB.
+Buffers may not be reduced at any point by more than 1/3 of the standards specified in Section 90.45.1 VILB.
 Buffer averaging calculations shall only consider the subject property.